 - Granularity.
 Private sector data –CDRs and geospatial data in particular – can display great temporal, spatial, thematic and unit granularity.
 This is useful for the evaluation ofshort term policies, and the production of disaggregated statistics at regional and sub-regional levels, for example.

 New data sources also enable statistical agencies to measuretrends that were previously thought of as unmeasurable and to be more responsive to quickly changing policy requirements.

 - Data in new areas.
-Big data in particular has the potential of generating new indicators, previously not compiled by NSOs, such as the measurement of inequalities which areespecially relevant within the framework of the SDGs.
+Big Data in particular has the potential of supporting the generation of new indicators, previously not compiled by NSOs, such as the measurement of inequalities which are especially relevant within the framework of the SDGs.